-There should be enough parking spaces adjacent to the arena for team personnel, game officials, NCAA committee members and staff and media.
-In addition, designate an area for team buses to drop off and pick up passengers.
+There should be an adequate number of parking spaces adjacent to the venue for team personnel, umpires, NCAA committee/staff and media.
+In addition, designate an area for team buses to drop off and pick up team personnel with credentials.
+Parking passes should be provided.